Roseburrow/client-server/README.md

 # Client and Server
-Uni project to make a simple client and server that communicate with one another.
+University project to make a simple client and server that communicate with one another.
+The client has to request a person and the server responds with that persons location.
+The client can also add new people or change the location of an existing person.
+Both the server and the client had to be able to handle HTTP 1.0, HTTP 0.9 and HTTP 1.1 and whois style requests.
+It can also make requests to web servers and works fine over localhost.

 ##Basic Use:
 Both programs take in arguments as their input by simply typing the argumentsafter the program exe file in a terminal like this: